 “Month-to-month protects me if something goes wrong.”

 It can help, but only if you follow the correct notice process and document everything.
-If you’re already in a problem scenario, month-to-month doesn’t magically make it simpler.
+If you are already in a problem scenario, month-to-month does not magically make it simpler.

 “I can raise rent whenever I want on month-to-month.”

-You can often change terms with proper notice, but doing it impulsively is a good way to create vacancy or conflict.
+You can often change terms with proper notice.
+However, doing it impulsively is a good way to create vacancy or conflict.
 Use a plan, not emotion.

 “If they’re month-to-month, I can kick them out quickly.”

 Ending a tenancy and removing a tenant are not the same thing.
-If a tenant doesn’t leave after proper notice, you’re typically in formal process territory.
+If a tenant does not leave after proper notice, you are typically in formal process territory.

-If you’re on the fence, answer these three questions:
+If you are on the fence, answer these three questions:

-3. How strong is this tenant on paper and in behavior? (not vibes—actual history)
+- How strong is this tenant on paper and in behavior?
+Not vibes.
+Actual history.

-If you need stable cash flow, you’re heading into slow season, or the tenant is inconsistent—fixed-term is usually the safer play.
+However, if you need stable cash flow, you are heading into slow season, or the tenant is inconsistent, fixed-term is usually the safer play.
+In the fixed term vs month to month debate, predictability wins more often than landlords want to admit.

 Next steps

-Month-to-month can be a strategic advantage for Texas landlords—but only when it’s written clearly, managed consistently, and backed by a real turnover plan.
+Month-to-month can be a strategic advantage for Texas landlords.
+However, it only works when it is written clearly, managed consistently, and backed by a real turnover plan.

-If you want a second set of eyes on whether month-to-month makes sense for your rental (or you want a lease expiration/renewal system that doesn’t rely on reminders and hope), Blaze Real Estate can help you pressure-test the decision and build a cleaner process for renewals, notices, and turnover.
+If you want a second set of eyes on whether a monthly lease makes sense for your rental, Blaze Real Estate can help.
+We can also help you build a cleaner process for renewals, notices, and turnover—without relying on sticky notes, memory, and hope.